Roof Financing (made easy): Here’s how you can pay for a new roof

 Capitol Improvements works with Enerbank, which lets homeowners more easily apply for and take out home improvement loans.

-Some Bowie home improvement companies also offer the option to take out a dedicated credit card for working with their business.
+Some Maryland home improvement companies also offer the option to take out a dedicated credit card for working with their business.
 Like with a personal loan, you will apply for the credit card via a creditor who partners with the home improvement company of your choice.

 Benefits